archywillhe/0a.io-v0/posts/other/letter.md

 date: 2018-01-07
 ---

-Director and Co-founder of [Castella](castella.sg).
+Co-founder & CTO of [Castella](castella.sg).
 22 years of age.
-Preparing to do a master's in comp sci after which one in art.
+Preparing to do a master's in comp sci and after which one in art.

 <a target="_blank" href="http://twitter.com/arrchhy"><i class="social-icon-normal ion-social-twitter"></i></a>
 <a target="_blank" href="http://github.com/archywilhes"><i class="social-icon-normal ion-social-octocat"></i></a>